ipfs-inactive/blog/src/6-distributions/index.md

 The directory listing of each version ([example](http://dist.ipfs.io/go-ipfs/v0.3.11)) has all the platform archives (`.zip` or `.tar.gz`), a `README.md` and a `dist.json` which describe the release for humans and machines.
 It is meant to be easily consumed and used by tools.

-## The Site

-The site itself is, unsurprisingly but still awesomely, hosted on IPFS.
-All of the binaries are also hosted on IPFS.
-This means that you can view it through your local gateway by running an IPFS daemon and directing your browser to __include address here__.
-Accessing it locally means that downloading versions (__ Of the site?
-Or of the distros?__) will be faster in the future.
-You can also view it with browser extensions, __this way__.

 The site is also used directly by [`ipfs-update`](https://github.com/ipfs/ipfs-update) to update IPFS.

 ## Project Prerequisites